Hierfür ist eine Anmeldung erforderlich. Bitte registrieren Sie sich bei uns oder melden Sie sich mit Ihren Zugangsdaten an.

 This section has been translated automatically.

 The clinical picture is varied (see classification).
-Depending on the pathogen and the immune situation of the diseased person, it includes a simple non-inflammatory, a seborrhoeic dermatitis-like disease (often caused by T.tonsurans).
-Furthermore, grey-scaly alopecic areas or, in the inflammatory forms, granulomatous plaques or nodules are found, often interspersed with follicular pustules.
+Depending on the pathogen and the immune situation of the patient, it ranges from a simple non-inflammatory disease to a seborrheic dermatitis-like disease (often triggered by T. tonsurans).
+Furthermore, there are gray-scaly alopecic areas or, in the inflammatory forms, granulomatous plaques or nodules, often interspersed with follicular pustules.
+In tinea capitis, dermatophyte-induced mycides (dermatophytids) can show a wide clinical variance as an expression of a late-type reaction to pathogen antigens.
+They must be differentiated from UAWs and can basically occur on all parts of the body.
+Pathogens cannot be detected in the lesions Definition (Mayser P et al. 2020).

 Diagnosis